I think the best year of my life was when I was thirteen.

 Chris and Phil’s back yard is still there, and Gael’s words are still as powerful today as when I first heard them so many years ago.

-Now, I am becoming ancient on the outside, and am very grateful for my quiet, unlisted life.
+Now, I am becoming ancient on the outside, and am very grateful for my quiet, invisible, unlisted life.

 In those days, “unusual” things could happen around us without warning at any time, suddenly immersing all of us way over our heads in harm’s way.